enhance-dev/enhance-image/readme.md

 #### `widths` (optional)

-The `widths` option takes an array of unitless integers (one per new line, indented by two spaces).
+The `widths` option takes an array of unitless integers.
 A variant of your source image will be generated for every width specified, with a height corresponding to the source image's intrinsic aspect ratio.
 The image transformation service will *not* enlarge images, so a source image that is smaller than a specified width will be returned at its maximum instinsic width.
 The default widths are 2400, 1200, and 800.

 #### `format` (optional)

-The format option takes one of the following formats: `webp`, `avif`, `jpeg`, `png`, or `gif`.
+The format option takes one of the following format strings: `webp`, `avif`, `jpeg`, `png`, or `gif`.
 Generated images will be returned in the given format. `webp` is recommended for compatibility and performance, and is the default option.
 [Read more about image formats on the web here.](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types)

 #### `quality` (optional)